AlexanderStepanov98/saladapp/README.md

 # How to use it?

-First of all, you will need Node.js installed on your PC.
-You could find it on the official web page.
+First of all, you will need [Node.js](https://nodejs.org) installed on your PC.
+This link will redirect you to the official webpage

 Then: